henryxinhuang/cisco_interview/README.md

 The number of requests may exceed the capacity of this system, how might you solve that?

 *My answer: I implemented throttling.
+5 requests max per second, token resets every second.
 High availability like K8s would also be useful*

 What are some strategies you might use to update the service with new URLs?
 Updates may be as many as 5000 URLs a day with updates arriving every 10 minutes